SolaceProducts/terraform-provider-solacebroker/docs/index.md

 ## Overview

-The _solacebroker_ provider enables configuration of a PubSub+ Software Event Broker using Terraform.
+The _solacebroker_ provider enables you to configure a PubSub+ Software Event Broker using Terraform.

-This provider also offers the possibility to generate [HCL configuration](https://developer.hashicorp.com/terraform/language) file from an already configured event broker.
+This provider also offers the possibility to generate an [HCL configuration](https://developer.hashicorp.com/terraform/language) file from a preconfigured event broker.

 Use the navigation to the left for more information in the guides and for the available provider resources and data sources.